The Decline of Typical Spanish Bars – is it really a bad thing?

 And so, the typical “bares de toda la vida” close, and what replaces them is…

 Why (many) small businesses fail

 Businesses fail all the time.
 And typical Spanish bars are no exception.

-As the owner of a one-man business myself, let me tell you: unless I make some grand plan, this thing’s gonna die with me – if not much sooner.
+As the owner of a one-man business myself, let me tell you: unless I make some grand plan for its continuation, this thing’s gonna die with me – if not much sooner.

 The bars that are dying out are exactly the Mom ‘n Pop places that aren’t really built to last.
 They’re meant to provide an income to the owners.

 With no marketing plan, few improvements, and little effort made towards growth, most businesses just don’t last that long.

 (And the fact that they’ve already lasted decades seems pretty good, honestly.)